martin-ueding/vigilant-crypto-snatch/docs/configuration/notifications.md

 ## notify.run

 The service [notify.run](https://notify.run/) offers free notifications which are very simple to set up.
+One does not need to register, one can just create a new channel.
+They recommend to not send private data the service.
+As I understand it, if somebody was to guess the channel ID (unlikely), they would be able to see all notifications.
+Also, it is not clear where the data is stored and for how long.

 Go to their website, click on “create a channel”.
 It will give you a channel ID, which you need to add to the configuration file like so:

 ```yml
 notify_run: